 A Medigap plan is a health insurance policy sold by private insurance companies to fill the “gaps” in the original Medicare Plan by helping you pay health care costs that the Original Medicare plan (not to be confused with the Medicare Advantage Plans) doesn’t cover.
 If you are in the Original Medicare Plan and have a Medigap policy, then Medicare Part A and Part B and your Medigap policy will each pay a share of your health care costs.

 If you are interested in purchasing a Medigap Plan, you must contact an insurance company directly.
-There are currently 10 different Medigap plans available.
 Each plan has a different set of benefits specified by the Center for Medicaid and Medicare Services (CMS).
 The premium varies based on plan design and company selected.
 All contributions and other costs for the coverage you select are your responsibility.
 More information about the different Medigap plans is available from Medicare.

 Medicare Advantage Plans